poseidon-framework/poseidon-framework.github.io/trident.md

 bibFile: sources.bib
 ```

 Two remarks: 1) all file paths are considered _relative_ to the directory in which `POSEIDON.yml` resides.
-Here I assume that you put this file into the same directory as the three genotype files.
+Here we assume that you put this file into the same directory as the three genotype files.
 2) Besides the genotype data files there are two (technically optional) files referenced by this example `POSEIDON.yml` file: `sources.bib` and `my_project.janno`.
 Of course you can add them manually - `init` automatically creates empty dummy versions.

-Once you have set up your own "Poseidon" package (which is really only a skeleton so far), you can add it to your `trident` analysis, by simply adding your project directory to the command using `-d`:
+Once you have set up your own "Poseidon" package (which is really only a skeleton so far), you can add it to your `trident` analysis, by simply adding your project directory to the command using `-d`, for example:

 ```
 trident list -d /path/to/poseidon/packages/modern \